duckysmacky/pasteshelf/README.md

 ### Via Docker

-Or you can build a local Docker image and later launch it using `docker-compose`
+You can build a local Docker image and launch it using `docker-compose`.
+This also comes with an instance of a preconfigured Postgres database

 ```shell
 docker-compose up